vyos/vyos-documentation/docs/system/system-display.rst

 This will set the welcome and final text on the screen as the system display starts and stops.

-.. cfgcmd:: set system display duration <s>
+.. cfgcmd:: set system display time <s>

 This will set the time (in seconds) to hold each screen on the system display.